zienas/pms-v/HOWTO-DEPLOY.md

 The application needs a database.
 The modern, standard way to run services like a database is with Docker, which isolates the database into a secure, manageable container.

-> **Note on the Simulated API**: The current application uses a file (`services/api.ts`) to **simulate** a backend.
-The following steps set up a real PostgreSQL database, but you would need to build a real backend application (e.g., with Node.js, Python, etc.) to connect the deployed frontend to this database.

 ### Step 1: Install Docker and Docker Compose

 1.  **Install Docker Engine:**